Medical College of Wisconsin

 Connection and collaboration

-The POB will be physically connected to the existing Medical Education and Health Research Center buildings to the north at multiple levels, and connected to the Wisconsin Diagnostic Laboratory Building to the south by an enclosed elevated skywalk over Connell Avenue.
-A physical and symbolic bridge joining the clinical, academic, and research missions of MCW, the building creates efficiencies through proximity and adjacencies; provides flexible workspaces and shared resources among departments and programs; and incorporates technology connecting staff and faculty.
+The building is physically connected to the existing Medical Education and Health Research Center buildings to the north at multiple levels, and connected to the Wisconsin Diagnostic Laboratory Building to the south by an enclosed elevated skywalk over Connell Avenue.
+A physical and symbolic bridge joining the clinical, academic, and research missions of MCW, the building creates efficiencies through proximity and adjacencies; provides adaptable workspaces and shared resources among departments and programs; and incorporates technology connecting staff and faculty.